Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 Bucket List

 We don’t want to wait until we’re retired, since Yuri will be grown up by that time and won’t be traveling with his old folks by then.
 Besides that we’ve seen too many people around us who aren’t able to travel anymore by that age or that have died a half year after retirement.
-Since they’re still upping the retirement age in The Netherlands, I don’t see the point in postponing.
+Since they’re still upping the retirement age in the Netherlands, I don’t see the point in postponing.
 Long term traveling looks like the answer for these things.

-Why not?
+Why Not?

 When talking about traveling longer periods at a time, people have (a lot) of reasons why you shouldn’t do it.
 Some people are enthusiastic, others are in between, and a few don’t get why you would want to travel, let alone travel long term.